bitmark-inc/docs/learning-bitmark/working-with-bitmarks/using_bitmark_shares.md

 <br>
 <br>

-## Prerequisites of working with bitmark share using the Bitmark-CLI
+## Prerequisites of working with bitmark shares using the Bitmark CLI

-Refer the [Payment on Bitmark-CLI](payment-on-bitmark-cli.md) document to:
+Refer the [Payment on Bitmark CLI](payment-on-bitmark-cli.md) document to:

 * Install the Bitmark-Wallet